Pawanpoojary5/Adi_portfolio/README.md

 # Adi_portfolio
-Demo website of photography portfolio to understand the django flow
+Demo responsive website of photography portfolio to understand the django flow